What is Brand Architecture?

 Branded House

-A Branded House flips the model: the parent company is the hero, and all products and services draw meaning from it.
+A Branded House places the parent brand at the centre, with all products and services drawing meaning from it.
 This approach works particularly well in industries where trust, reputation, and consistency matter.

 Commonwealth Bank is a good example, consistently rated as one of Australia’s most trusted brands.
 Its reputation extends to products like the CommBank app, CommBank Awards, and CommSec.